-In the Nursery 3s class at Far Brook we expose students to acoustically and visually attractive books, games, music, art, play and theme activities to engage and inspire interest in both spoken and nonverbal language which is the scaffolding for future literacy skills.
-We hope to encourage the life-long love of reading and storytelling through reading, retelling and analyzing books, through dramatic play and through art projects that allow for self-expression.
-We work on broadening vocabulary through thematic studies, descriptive and rich class discussions, and varied play opportunities.
+In the Nursery 3s class, students are immersed in a world with rich and sophisticated language – learning to build on their expressive and receptive language on a daily basis.
+Students engage in activities with visually attractive books, games, music, art, and play that cultivate a rich vocabulary and spoken language, which is the scaffolding for future literacy skills.
+Lifelong love of reading and storytelling is instilled through reading, retelling, and analyzing books, through dramatic play and art projects that allow for self-expression.
 We support language for communication through social interactions and play with peers, older students and teachers.

-Music: Our music goals in Nursery are to inspire appropriate and imaginative responses to music using the voice and the body, and to lay groundwork for music literacy through guided critical listening.
-We achieve these goals via singing and movement, using folk songs, games, chants, finger plays, gross motor movement activities, and listening exercises.
-Materials include American folk songs and games, Far Brook songs, songs and games from around the world in their original foreign language (such as Spanish, French, Japanese, Maori and Chinese), and formal repertoire of the classical canon, with a focus on Saint-Säens’ Carnival of the Animals.
-The overarching theme to our repertoire selection in Nursery is “Animals and Food.”
+Music: Our goals in Nursery are to inspire appropriate and imaginative responses to music using the voice and the body, and to lay groundwork for music literacy through guided critical listening.
+The students sing and move by using folk songs, games, chants, finger plays, gross motor movement activities, and listening exercises.
+Materials include American folk songs and games, Far Brook songs, songs and games from around the world in their original language (such as Spanish, French, Japanese, Maori and Chinese), and formal repertoire of the classical canon, with a focus on Saint-Säens’ Carnival of the Animals.
+The overarching theme to our repertoire selection in Nursery is “Animals and Food!”
 Students learn to respond to music individually (hopping, skipping, finger plays), in groups (circles, partners), and with vocal sounds (animal sounds, head voice, and melodic singing).
 Specialized activities encourage students to listen critically (matching pitch, recognizing individual instruments, high sounds and low sounds, loud and soft).
-Participation in and observation of the school-wide Traditions allow Nursery students to gain a sense of themselves as being a part of a larger community that values singing together, for example singing during Morning Meeting.
+Participation in and observation of Far Brook traditions allow Nursery students to gain a sense of themselves as being a part of a larger community that values singing together.
+Students are encouraged to sing when participating in Morning Meeting.

 Social and Emotional

 The social and emotional development of our students is an essential, yearlong focus in the Nursery 3s class.
-A primary goal for this school year is to provide the support needed to students and families to foster a smooth separation from home to school.
-We strive each day to provide a caring and nurturing environment for our students to help build strong and trusting relationships with teachers.
-Providing opportunities for individual, exciting, hands-on activities encourages our students’ independence.
+A primary goal for the year is to provide support to students and families to foster a smooth separation from home to school.
+Far Brook provides a caring and nurturing environment for our students to help build strong and trusting relationships with teachers.
+Providing opportunities for individualized, exciting hands-on activities encourages our students’ independence.
 Play in small and large group settings encourages opportunities to develop friendships.
 Modeling language for communication and guiding students through social negotiations and conflict resolutions is an important part of each Nursery 3s day and a building block to future social emotional success.